5 Letter Words Ending In Er

 Neologisms and New Coinages

 One of the most notable trends is the creation of new words ending in "-er" to describe emerging technologies, professions, or concepts.
-For example, with the rise of digital technology, we see new terms like "coder" (someone who writes code) becoming more common.
+And for example, with the rise of digital technology, we see new terms like "coder" (someone who writes code) becoming more common.
 Similarly, new environmental concerns have led to terms like "planter" or "grower" becoming prevalent.

 Blurring of Traditional Roles